 Using These Rules

-The D&D Basic Rules content is divided into three parts.
+The D&D Basic Rules document has four main parts.

-Chapters 1-6 are about creating a character, providing the rules and guidance you need to make the character you’ll play in the game.
-They include information on the various races, classes, backgrounds, equipment, and other customization options that you can choose from.
-Many of the rules in these chapters rely on material in later chapters.
+Part 1 is about creating a character, providing the rules and guidance you need to make the character you’ll play in the game.
+It includes information on the various races, classes, backgrounds, equipment, and other customization options that you can choose from.
+Many of the rules in part 1 rely on material in parts 2 and 3.

-Chapters 7-9 detail the rules of how to play the game, beyond the basics described in this introduction.
-The chapters cover the kind of die rolls you make to determine success or failure at the tasks your character attempts, and describe the three broad categories of activity in the game: exploration, interaction, and combat.
+Part 2 details the rules of how to play the game, beyond the basics described in this introduction.
+That part covers the kinds of die rolls you make to determine success or failure at the tasks your character attempts, and describes the three broad categories of activity in the game: exploration, interaction, and combat.

 How to Play